Blue-IT-Marketing/justicendou/README.md

-# justice ndou profile site
+# Justice Ndou Profile Site

 This is a web development profile of justice ndou intended to display my web application development skills.